2201AI24/telecom-churn-prediction-llm/README.md

 Developed a regression system to predict soil moisture using radar backscatter features.
 Performed advanced feature engineering and compared multiple ML/DL models.
 Achieved best R² of 0.084 using tuned Random Forest, outperforming Gradient Boosting, XGBoost, SVR, and ANN models.

 ---

-If you want next:

-* 🔥 A more research-paper style document
-* 🔥 A PDF project report (formal submission style)
-* 🔥 A 2-minute viva explanation script
-* 🔥 A strong LinkedIn post
-* 🔥 A portfolio description

-Tell me which one you want 🚀